KA HŌKEO HOʻIHOʻI

 -

-Once the initial scope of the system is up and running successfully, we will work with the community to determine what additional container types the system should be expanded to.
+Once the initial scope of the system is up and running successfully, we will work with the community to expand the program to include additional container types beyond those introduced at the time of the program launch.

 -